-There are so many ways restaurants can use text messages to connect with patrons and grow the customer base.
+There are so many ways restaurants can use SMS messages to connect with patrons and grow the customer base.

-You can use text messages to ease the process of making reservations by collecting customers’ phone numbers when they book so you can stay in touch with them about their reservation.
+You can use guest messaging to ease the process of making reservations by collecting customers’ phone numbers when they book so you can stay in touch with them about their reservation.
 One of the benefits of using text messaging to manage reservations is that it can help you cut down on no-shows.

 Sending a text when the reservation is booked and then a reminder as the day and time of the reservation approach can help you get closer to a true number of reservations that will be filled.
 If you make it easy for the customer to cancel through your text message, it might seem counter intuitive, but that will give you an even more accurate idea of how many tables you have left to fill.

 Here’s an example of a reservation reminder you could try: